 What kind of hair should I buy?

 We get this question all the time from clients booking our mobile stylists in NYC.
-Our go-to braiding hair brand is X-Pressions.
-It’s used by a lot of stylists (even in Paris).
+Our go-to braiding hair brands are Latched & Hooked‘s non-toxic fibers and X-Pression which is used by a lot of stylists (even in Paris).
 It’s softer than regular Kanekalon hair and tends to have more in a pack.
 But you can use regular Kanekalon hair.
 (Note: some people might be allergic to synthetic hair, so be sure to test it out on a small part of your skin if you’ve never used synthetic hair before, or at least rinse it with apple cider vinegar before you use it.)

 How much hair should I buy for Goddess Braids?